≡ Menu

 If life and AD&D are included together, an accidental death can result in payouts under both coverages.

-Individuals insured through The Standard group life and AD&D policies also receive access to resources for will preparation, funeral planning, Travel Assistance (which provides support for specified occurrences while traveling), and Occupation Assistance (which is designed to help disabled insureds resume gainful employment).
+Individuals insured through The Standard group life and AD&D policies also receive access to resources for will preparation, funeral planning, Travel Assistance (which provides support for specified occurrences while traveling), and Occupation Assistance (designed to help disabled insureds resume gainful employment).

 I received a letter from American Life insurance asking for information from my doctors and my social security number along with funeral home information I need to know if I can get a refund from standard Life insurance